 - (a) No award shall be made unless the department finds that: - 1.
-A crime was committed;

-2. Such crime directly resulted in personal injury to, psychiatric or psychological injury to, or death of, the victim or intervenor; and
+A crime was committed; - 2.
+Such crime directly resulted in personal injury to, psychiatric or psychological injury to, or death of, the victim or intervenor; and

-- 3. Such crime was promptly reported to the proper authorities. - (b) In no case may an award be made when the record shows that such report was made more than:1.
-Seventy-two hours after the occurrence of such crime, if the crime occurred before October 1, 2019; - 1.
-Seventy-two hours after the occurrence of such crime, if the crime occurred before October 1, 2019; or

-2. Five days after the occurrence of such crime, if the crime occurred on or after October 1, 2019, unless the department, for good cause shown, finds the delay to have been justified.
+- 3. Such crime was promptly reported to the proper authorities. - (b) In no case may an award be made when the record shows that such report was made more than: - 1.
+Seventy-two hours after the occurrence of such crime, if the crime occurred before October 1, 2019; or - 2.
+Five days after the occurrence of such crime, if the crime occurred on or after October 1, 2019, unless the department, for good cause shown, finds the delay to have been justified.
 The department, upon finding that any claimant or award recipient has not duly cooperated with the state attorney, all law enforcement agencies, and the department, may deny, reduce, or withdraw any award, as the case may be.